zmike/zmike.github.io/_posts/2021-04-05-you-want-it-i-got-it.md

 I've heard some speculation about zink's future regarding features.
 Specifically regarding all the [mesamatrix](https://mesamatrix.net/) features that aren't green-ified for zink yet.

-So you want features, is what you're saying.
+So you want features is what you're saying.

 Let's see where things stand after the weekend:
 * **GL_OES_tessellation_shader**, **GL_OES_gpu_shader5** - this is a [mesamatrix bug](https://github.com/MightyCreak/mesamatrix/issues/193); zink can't reach GL 4.0 without supporting them, so obviously they are supported